Updated April 27th, 2015.

-Cutting back on food waste should be on everyone’s 2014 list of resolutions.
-With an estimated 40 percent of food wasted in the US, our ever-growing food waste epidemic is not only costly for consumers, who toss thousands of dollars in the trash each year, but also takes a toll on our environment.
-So, unless you’re looking to lose extra weight from your wallet this year, simply making sure that your leftovers get eaten could be your way to make this year better than last.
+Cutting back on food waste should be on everyone's to-do list.
+With an estimated 40 percent of food wasted in the US, our ever-growing food waste epidemic is not only costly for consumers and businesses, who toss billions of dollars in the trash each year, but also takes a toll on our environment.
+So, unless you're looking to lose extra weight from your wallet this year, simply making sure that your leftovers get eaten could be your way to save money and lower your environmental footprint.

-Luckily, if you’re like me and you’ve already succumbed to New Year’s resolution exhaustion with your original goals – apparently daily journals don’t write themselves – avoiding food waste is also getting easier.
+Luckily, avoiding food waste is also getting easier.
 Innovators have begun to take advantage of convenient web and mobile platforms that make spending time on your phone mean the difference between tossing out that week-old chili and enjoying delicious, low-cost, leftover meals (or avoiding leftovers in the first place).
 Check out these tools that put the fight against food waste at your fingertips.

 Measuring Your "Foodprint"